Module ngx_http_proxy_module

 proxy_cookie_domain ~\.([a-z]+\.[a-z]+)$ $1;

-The off parameter cancels all proxy_cookie_domain directives on the current level:
+The off parameter cancels the effect of the proxy_cookie_domain directives inherited from the previous configuration level.

 proxy_cookie_path path replacement;